You want smart political talk without the meltdowns?

 Correct.

-700 plus theaters around the country.
+700-plus theaters around the country.

 Correct.

-And um Can I get a DVD?
+And can I get a DVD?

 Can you give me a copy?